 Replacement Cost for an Alternator Belt

-A loose alternator belt is one that has slipped out of its proper place and is not functioning properly.
+A loose alternator belt has slipped out of its proper place and is not functioning properly.
 This can happen naturally over time due to normal wear, or it could be because the belt is damaged and needs to be completely replaced.
-In the event that the belt has just slipped out of place, a realignment or a tensioning will likely fix the issue.
+If the belt has just slipped out of place, a realignment or tensioning will likely fix the issue.
 We have listed the costs for both scenarios below.

 Alternator Belt Adjustment